Stock Analysis on Net

 Net Operating Profit After Taxes (NOPAT)

-The net operating profit after taxes showed a general upward trend from 18,059 million US dollars in 2020 to a peak of 26,672 million US dollars in 2023.
-However, in 2024, there was a marked decline to 18,940 million US dollars, indicating a significant drop in operating profitability in the most recent year.
+The net operating profit after taxes exhibited an overall upward trend from 2020 to 2023, rising from $18,059 million in 2020 to a peak of $26,672 million in 2023.
+However, there was a notable decline in 2024, where NOPAT decreased significantly to $18,940 million.
+This drop likely indicates challenges faced in the most recent year after consistent growth in prior periods.

 Cost of Capital